ARZZEZZAN/Linux-Network/README.md

 ##### Restart the **DHCP** service with `systemctl restart isc-dhcp-server`.
 Reboot the ws21 machine with `reboot` and show with `ip a` that it has got an address.
 Also ping ws22 from ws21.
 - Add a screenshot with the call and the output of the used commands to the report.

+##### Specify MAC address at ws11 by adding to *etc/netplan/00-installer-config.yaml*:
+`macaddress: 10:10:10:10:10:BA`, `dhcp4: true`
+- Add a screenshot of the changed *etc/netplan/00-installer-config.yaml* file to the report.
-##### Сonfigure the same way for r1, but make the assignment of addresses strictly linked to the MAC-address (ws11).
+##### Сonfigure r1 the same way as r2, but make the assignment of addresses strictly linked to the MAC-address (ws11).
 Run the same tests
 - Describe this part in the report the same way as for r2.
 ##### Request ip address update from ws21
 - Add screenshots of ip before and after update to the report